uitachi123/go-stripe/README.md

 # go-stripe
 [Stripe](https://stripe.com/) is a great start up focusing on building `payment infrastructure` for the Internet.
 To understand what they can offer better, this is a toy app to demonstrate some features of stripe APIs.
-Of course what `Stripe` can provide is way more than what are demonstrated here but hopefully this app could give you a sense about there business ambitions.
+Of course what `Stripe` can provide is way more than what are demonstrated here but hopefully this app could give you a sense about their business ambitions.

 # stripe API features to demostrate
 - [x] stripe product creation/deletion